kmkr/splendid-nudibranch/content.md

 Location		Anilao, The Philippines
 Latin			Izucaris masudai
 Tags			shrimp 2014
-Description		The single goal for this dive was to find this rare, beautiful shrimp.
-We knew approximately where to find it, however its small size and camouflaged body made the search a challenge.
+Description		A rare, beautiful shrimp discribed as recently as 1999.
+It's name is derived from where it was found - the Izu Penisula in Japan.

 DSC04078.jpg